IPS-Eye-White

 How Can We Know The Bible is Divinely Inspired?

 What is truly interesting is that most people seem to be prejudiced against the Bible, but well disposed towards other 'scriptures'.
-In fact, if you quote the Bible, it is quite likely that you will hear something like "everyone knows the Bible is full of errors and contradictions".
-However if you were to appeal to... say... the writings of Buddha, you would probably be viewed as a wise, or even enlightened, person.
+In fact, if you quote the Bible it is quite likely that you will hear something like "everyone knows the Bible is full of errors and contradictions".
+However if you were to appeal to, say something Buddha said you would probably be viewed as a wise, or even enlightened, person.

 This is a rather illogical situation, because there is far more evidence in favor of the Bible being true, than there is for any of the other 'holy books' like the Qur’an, the Bhagavad-Gita, the writings of Confucius, or the Book of Mormon.

-However, I think it is hugely important to point out that, when it comes to logic, there is a considerable difference between what is called 'deductive' and 'inductive' logic or reasoning.
+But first it is important to point out that, when it comes to logic, there is a considerable difference between what is called 'deductive' and 'inductive' logic or reasoning.

 Deductive Vs. Inductive Logic